 Every Kid in a Park - Houston

 What is the Every Kid in a Park Program - Houston (EKIP Houston)?
-The EKIP Houston program reimburses transportation funds for field trips taken by Title I, 4th classes to our amazing Greater Houston Area outdoor spaces.
-Houston EKIP collaborates with national, state, and local organizations who provide a variety of curriculum-based natural, cultural, and historical field trips correlated with Texas Essential Knowledge and Skills (TEKS).
+EKIP is the opportunity to educate your students in the great outdoors!
+EKIP provides field trip transportation reimbursement for field trips taken by Title I, 4th classes to our amazing Greater Houston Area outdoor spaces.
+Teachers can easily book a field trip with one of many national, state, and local park partners who provide a variety of curriculum-based natural, cultural, and historical field trips correlated with Texas Essential Knowledge and Skills (TEKS).
 These transportation funds are made available through a grant from the National Park Foundation for the 2017-2018 academic school year.

 Registering for an EKIP Houston Field Trip is Easy...PLEASE read ALL instructions before following links:

 Confirm Eligibility: Is your class at a Title 1 School in Region 4 ESC, and are your students in 4th Grade?
 If yes, your class is eligible for transportation reimbursement.

 - Teachers are required to present fun, educational pre- and post-field trip activities in the classroom.
 Templates are available here, or you may use ones provided by the field trip location.

 - After the trip, simply submit the dates that pre-and post-field trip activities were complete, along with the bus invoice.

 - Be prepared to complete a teacher survey…a small number of teachers will be randomly selected for a short survey on their field trip experience.

 - Locate the Google Map at the map at the top, right side of this webpage.
 Place your mouse cursor over the box in the upper right corner of the map, and click the words “View Larger Map”

 - Once opened, expand the map further using the “+” and “-“ buttons on the bottom left corner of the map.